allotmentandy/laravel54/readme.md

 BIZJETS_DIRECTORY = /var/www/laravel54/bizjets/
 ```

-download data from the corpjet website using this command to the diretory above.
+download data from the corpjet website using this command to the directory above.
 The file corpjet.txt contains the urls for the country lists

 ```
 php artisan bizjets:download